ErtasBurak/Machine-Learning-Projects/README.md

 # Machine Learning Projects
- In these projects I used Python with the jupyter notebook
+ In these projects I used Python with the Google Colaboratory.